Oil slumps for second day as euro fears dominate

 NEW YORK Oil tumbled in a second day of heavy losses on Monday, with Brent crude reaching its lowest price in almost a month as escalating fears over the euro zone debt crisis triggered across-the-board selling of riskier assets.

-After notching its biggest two-day drop since a steep slide in early August, Brent pared losses in post-settlement trade on news that Greece may be near an agreement with lenders to continue receiving bailout funds.
-Still, the growing possibility of a default hung heavy over markets all day after leaders failed to find new ways to resolve the crisis at the weekend.
+Brent crude was set for its biggest two-day drop since a steep slide in early August as investors increasingly began factoring in a greater possibility of a Greek debt default after European leaders failed to find new ways to end the crisis.
+New talks with lenders may continue until Tuesday.

 Oil has weathered much of the turmoil in financial markets over the past month thanks to supportive fundamentals, such as diminished North Sea production and healthy Chinese demand.
 After falling below $100 in August, Brent has traded in a band of around $105 to $115 a barrel for the past month.